-As a child in the household of a gentleman, upon reaching the age of seven it would have usual been John's for main source of care and instruction to have shifted from being female-dominated to male-dominated.
-Thus by the time he had reached the age of thirteen, he would have passed far beyond the age to be socialised by women.
+As a child in the household of a gentleman, upon reaching the age of seven it would have been usual for John's main source of care and instruction to have shifted from being female-dominated to male-dominated.
+Thus by the time he had reached the age of thirteen, he representative, she could have reasonably anticipated that he would defer to her deputed authority and obey her commands.
+Over the past forty years there has been a broad consensus in scholarship revolving around the notion that in the Reformation era patriarchy intensified and fathers punished misbehaviour more would have passed far beyond the age to be socialised by women.
 We can presume that he would also have had a clear notion of his status as the son of a gentleman and of Alice as his father's servant and social inferior.
-These factors may explain why the jurors presented John ignoring her threats and defiantly resisting her deputed while his younger brother Charles, the future Earl of Lennox, wears a more feminine style suitable for an infant.
-(Source: BBC)
+These factors may explain why the jurors presented John ignoring her threats and defiantly resisting her deputed authority.

-authority.
 As the narrative unfolds, it relates that he challenged her directly by resolutely refusing to heed her and asking: 'What for?
 What have you got to do with it?'
 John is also shown wilfully making the hole in the chimney post deeper just to spite Alice.
 In doing so he is depicted as purposely wanting to assert his authority over her.

 John's defiance is also potentially reflective of the attitude of a boy increasingly keen to establish a nonchildish identity.
 He is shown to be intentionally disobedient, determined and resolute.
 The jurors' portrayal of him as such emerged from the contemporary cultural understanding about the common characteristics of young males.
 Associations between male youth, fieriness, hot-headedness, strength and power are evident in Peter Idley's Instructions to His Son - a didactic text written by an English gentleman for his son in the mid-fifteenth century that was still in circulation in the mid-sixteenth century.
 John is presented as a 'typical' thirteen-year-old male, determinedly defending his physical prowess against Alice's verbal threats.
-She is depicted being provoked by his persistent disobedience approaching and him 'hastily, willing to take the spit from him'.
+She is depicted being provoked by his persistent disobedience and approaching him 'hastily, willing to take the spit from him'.
 Since her verbal threat proved ineffective, she is shown resorting to physical force.
 In the mid-sixteenth century, such a hasty, physical response would have been deemed more characteristic of a young man than of a young woman.
 This is apparent in the instructional text for young women, How the Good Wife Taught Her Daughter, which originated in the mid-fourteenth century but lasted into the sixteenth century in terms of its popularity, and could well have been used to socialise daughters and servants like Alice in wellto-do households.
 The Good Wife poem presents meekness and mildness in mind and mood, fair countenance and speech, and honesty as the types of characteristics that needed to be inculcated in young Whereas young males were women. believed to exhibit much greater physical strength than their female counterparts, there was a cultural expectation that young women had greater strength of mind.
 This gender-based ideology is encapsulated in the narrative given that Alice's strength of mind manifests itself though her scolding of John but is eventually overcome by his physical power.
 In choosing to respond physically, the suggestion is that she recklessly ignored the prevailing gender models.